kevinxtran/software-design-projects/README.md

 - `CSE 598 Advanced Software Analysis and Design NOTES`
   - Course notes related to object-oriented analysis, architecture, design principles, mobile applications, services, and robotics topics

-## How to Review
+## Review

-- For the BMI projects, start with the project folders and overview PDFs.
+- Start with the BMI project folders and overview PDFs.
-- For the directory management and sports concussion projects, review the Java source alongside the diagrams and reports.
+- Consider the Java source, diagrams, and reports in the directory management and sports concussion projects together.
-- For the online shopping store project, review the diagrams and written architecture documentation together.
+- The online shopping store project is best read through its diagrams and written architecture documentation; it is more architecture than add-to-cart.

 ## Context

 CSE 598 - Advanced Software Analysis and Design (ASU)

-This repository contains grouped project work from an advanced software analysis and design course at ASU.
-The projects focus on software architecture, object-oriented analysis and design, web services, mobile application structure, and Java implementation.
+The repository contains project work from an advanced software analysis and design course at ASU.
+The focus is on software architecture, object-oriented analysis and design, web services, mobile application structure, and Java implementation.